Outsourcing is not Evil

 One of the biggest misconceptions about outsourcing to a developing nation, like here in the Philippines, is that the economy of the developed nation will suffer.
 This is not so.
-Yes, money does leave the the developed country every time you pay your Filipino partner,.
-However according to a 2003 study by McKinsey and Co for every dollar spent for outsourcing, the US gets back $1.12.
+Yes, money does leave the developed country every time you pay your Filipino partner.
+However, according to a 2003 study by McKinsey and Co for every dollar spent on outsourcing, the US gets back $1.12.

 No one is losing from outsourcing.

 Many think of outsourcing as evil because it takes jobs away from the developed countries, however, a study by the Department of Labor showed that less than 1%of the jobs lost between 1996 and 2006 were due to outsourcing.
 The rest was mainly due to companies either downsizing or going out of business.
 So, in this respect outsourcing saves more jobs than it sends out.
 When faced with the decision to close up shop or outsource and keep operations going, many have chosen to outsource.
 In the long run, this provides even more jobs as companies continue to expand.

 In The Philippines, the national unemployment rate is 5.3%, Many of the unemployed have college degrees, but live in rural areas and provinces.
 Eventually, they have to crowd into metropolitan areas in order to find stable work.
 Or they end up going abroad to work as an OFW (overseas Filipino worker).